Start taking danazol on the first day of your period unless you have been told otherwise. You can take the capsules either before or after meals.

 Important: if you experience any of the following rare but possibly serious symptoms, please speak with your doctor straightaway:

-- A severe headache and sickness.
+- A severe headache and sickness (nausea and vomiting).

 - Any yellowing of your skin or of the whites of your eyes (jaundice).

 - Any painful swelling of your arms or legs, or sudden chest pain.